 10. Focus on Common Humanity:

-We are all human beings with strengths, weaknesses, fears, and aspirations.
+We all have strengths, weaknesses, fears, and aspirations.
 Recognizing our shared humanity can help us connect with others on a deeper level and foster empathy and understanding.
 Instead of focusing on differences, try to find common ground and share experiences with others, which can help bridge gaps and reduce judgment.

 11. Educate Ourselves: